FusionAuth/fusionauth-site/_drafts/2018-05-08-is-fusionauth-gdpr-compliant.md

 - resources
 - identity
 - gdpr
-image: blog/NEEDIMAGE
+image: blog/gdpr-is-fusionauth-gdpr-compliant.jpg
 ---
 There are only a few more weeks until the [General Data Protection Regulation (GDPR)](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2016.119.01.0001.01.ENG&amp;toc=OJ:L:2016:119:FULL "Jump to GDPR site") is fully enforceable.
 Are you ready?
 We started making FusionAuth GDPR compliant as soon as the regulation was adopted, although to be honest, there wasn’t a lot we needed to do.
 We fully agree with these regulations and feel they provide effective guidelines that any application should follow with their users’ personal data.
-If you haven’t kept on top of the GDPR news, [read our Developer's Guide to the GDPR here](/blog/2018/04/25/understanding-data-privacy-gdpr/ "Download the Developer's Guide to the GDPR") and you'll have a good idea of what you should be aware of.
+If you haven’t kept on top of the GDPR news, [read our Developer's Guide to the GDPR here](https://fusionauth.io/blog/2018/03/23/white-paper-developers-guide-gdpr.html "Get the Developer's Guide to the GDPR") and you'll have a good idea of what you should be aware of.
 Our developers have been working with these concepts for years now, so we're looking forward to the upcoming deadline.

 <!--more-->
 ## Why Is FusionAuth GDPR Compliant?